Guanfacine: 7 things you should know

 - Guanfacine belongs to the class of medicines known as centrally acting alpha 2A-adrenergic receptor agonists.

-- May be used in the treatment of high blood pressure (applies to the brand of guanfacine called Tenex).
+- May be used in the treatment of high blood pressure.

 - A once-daily extended-release form of guanfacine (Intuniv) is approved for the treatment of attention deficit hyperactivity disorder (ADHD) in children and adolescents aged 6 to 17 years.

-- A generic form of Tenex is available under the name guanfacine hydrochloride.
-A generic form of Intuniv is available under the name of guanfacine hydrochloride extended release.
+- Available as a generic.
+A generic form of Intuniv is available under the name of guanfacine hydrochloride extended-release.

 If you are between the ages of 18 and 60, take no other medication or have no other medical conditions, side effects you are more likely to experience include:

 - Dry mouth, sedation, dizziness, constipation, erectile dysfunction, fatigue, and weakness are the most common side effects.
-Most resolve with continued dosing.
+Most side effects resolve with continued dosing.

 - Hallucinations have been reported as a side effect in children taking guanfacine for ADHD.

-- May not be suitable for people with severe heart disease, a recent heart attack, history of stroke, or severe kidney or liver disease.
+- May not be suitable for people with severe heart disease or coronary insufficiency, a recent heart attack, history of stroke, or severe kidney or liver disease.
 Elderly people may be more sensitive to the side effects of guanfacine.

 - Guanfacine causes drowsiness, particularly on initiation of therapy.
 Night-time dosing may minimize this effect; however, people should not drive or operate machinery or perform other hazardous tasks if they are affected.
 The sedative effect of guanfacine may be enhanced with higher dosages and when used in combination with other drugs that cause sedation, including alcohol.